 Calabrese-Mahnken makes an exception, with reservations, for triumphs in your professional life.
 She says, “If you were working on a huge Google app or a big bank app, where this is something that millions and millions of users have used, and it was a career win for you then it’s OK to showcase that.
 But be cognizant of the fact that if you’re showing it on an iPhone 4, then that might be a red flag that you are a little outdated to that employer.”

-There is great demand for talented user experience designers, and both long-term freelance and permanent positions are often available.
+There is a great demand for talented user experience designers, and both long-term freelance and permanent positions are often available.
 Calabrese-Mahnken sums it up: ”A client is lucky to have a UX designer doing amazing work who’s a great team player and wants to keep working.
 UX designers are in high demand and are compensated well.”
-With an impressive UX Designer portfolio that shows your creative, technical and problem solving skills, you will be a top candidate in the recruiting or hiring process.
+With an impressive UX Designer portfolio that shows your creative, technical, and problem-solving skills, you will be a top candidate in the recruiting or hiring process.